studio42gmbh/jara/README.md

-# jara
+# JARA
-Java Ray Tracer
+JARA is a educational 100% Java based ray tracer.